witnet/witnet-wrapped-wit/README.md

 > *When ordering a new wrap:*
 >- *If no --from is specified, the transaction will get paid by any set of self-custody HD-derived accounts holding sufficient funds.*
 >- *Wrapping from the wallet's coinbase address, requires its address to be specified as --from.*
->- *Make sure that you have enough funds for covering both the amoung being wrapped, and the network fees.*
+>- *Make sure that you have enough funds for covering both the amount being wrapped and the Witnet network fee for such transaction.*

 ---
-#### `$ witwrap unwrappings`
+#### `witwrap unwrappings`
 Shows the history of past unwrapping transactions.
 It also allows you to unwrap $WIT tokens that you hold on any of the EVM gateway signing addresses, as long as there's enough under-custody reserve supply on the ERC-20 contract.

 **Flags**:
 - `--check`: Show the time difference since the moment when the unwrap transaction took place on Ethereum, and the unwrapped amount got ultimately transferred to the recipient on Witnet.

 **Options**:
-- `--limit`: Limit number of history records.
-- `--since`: Process events starting from the specified EVM block number.
 - `--from`: Filter unwrappings from the specified EVM address (required when ordering a new unwrap).
 - `--into`: Filter unwrappings to the specified WIT address (required when ordering a new unwrap).
+- `--limit`: Limit number of listed records.
+- `--offset`: Skip first records before listing.
+- `--since`: Process events starting from the specified EVM block number (default: -5000).
 - `--value`: Amount of $WIT to be unwrapped between the specified addresses.
 - `--gasPrice`: Max.
 EVM gas price to pay when querying the unwrapping of the specified amount.